We may earn money or products from the companies mentioned in this post.

 Getting from town-to-town or between places you want to visit isn’t necessarily difficult, particularly if you use a GPS app.
 But without one, finding various attractions along the way might be tricky.
 You won’t find big, bold signs pointing you toward a waterfall, a great lookout spot, or other awesome spots.
 So, do your research in advance so you know where you are going and what you want to see.
 If you don’t, there is a good chance you might end up driving right past something that is truly spectacular without even knowing it’s there.

 Destinations are further apart than you might expect

 At some point while planning a road trip to Costa Rica, you will probably look at a map and say “that can’t be more than a one hour drive.”
 The country is small, geographically speaking, but it is mountainous, and the roads twist and turn to take you around those mountains.

 For this reason, getting from one place to another will inevitably always take you longer than you expect.
 Don’t get frustrated, just enjoy the drive and the scenery and accept it for what it is.

 No international driver’s license needed

-Gas stations are full-services
+Gas stations are full-service

-We didn’t purchase a lot of gas, but I believe the recommended tip was a couple of dollars.
-The gas station we used did take US dollars (although the tip was posted in colones, the currency of Costa Rica).
+We didn’t purchase a lot of gas in Costa Rica, but I believe the recommended tip was a couple of dollars to fill up your tank.
+The gas stations we used did take US dollars (although the tip rate was posted in colones, the currency of Costa Rica).